musesum/MuFlo/README.md

 ```c
 a (x 0…1, y 0…1) <> (b,c) ^ cubic
 ```
-In the above example, activating b will animate both a and c.
+In the above example, activating b will animate inputs from both a and c.

 #### Wildcards